cflint/CFLint/README.md

 ======

-A statistical code analysis tool for ColdFusion (in the spirit of FindBugs and Lint)
+A static code analysis tool for ColdFusion (in the spirit of FindBugs and Lint)

 <div><strong>Can you use it today?
 Functional?
 Yes</strong><br>
 <strong>Mature, flawless?
 No, you can help:<br></strong></div>